rajangdavis/osvc_ruby/README.md

-## OSCRuby::QueryResultsSet example
+## OSvCRuby::QueryResultsSet example

 This is for running multiple queries and assigning the results of each query to a key for further manipulation.

-OSCRuby::QueryResultsSet only has one function: 'query_set', which takes an OSCRuby::Client object and multiple query hashes (example below).
+OSvCRuby::QueryResultsSet only has one function: 'query_set', which takes an OSvCRuby::Client object and multiple query hashes (example below).

 ```ruby
 # NOTE: Make sure to put your queries WRAPPED in doublequotes("")